 Paul Beuscher began as a luthier who opened the Paul Beuscher Music Shop in 1850 in Paris at 27-29 Boulevard Beaumarchais.
 The string instruments bearing the label Paul Beuscher came most likely from Mirecourt, the centre of French violin making.
 They were bought there and sold in Paul Beuscher Music Shop in Paris bearing Paul Beuscher’s name.

-This is the 7/8 French Violin c 1920 Strad Copy.
-We all know that Antonio Stradivari is a renowned Italian violin maker who was said to have brought the craft of violin-making into its highest pitch of perfection.
+This 3/4 German Violin in the 1900s is one of the many Strad copies in the Animato Strings.
+Antonio Stradivari is a world-renowned Italian violin maker who was said to have brought the craft of violin-making into its highest pitch of perfection.
+His violin creations became some of the world’s most expensive violins.